Publications

 Solis, Kyle J.; Martin, James E.

 Isothermal magnetic advection (IMA) is a recently discovered method of inducing highly organized, non-contact flow lattices in suspensions of magnetic particles, using only uniform ac magnetic fields of modest strength.
 The initiation of these vigorous flows requires neither a thermal gradient nor a gravitational field, and so can be used to transfer heat and mass in circumstances where natural convection does not occur.
 These advection lattices are comprised of a square lattice of antiparallel flow columns.
 If the column spacing is sufficiently large compared to the column length and the flow rate within the columns is sufficiently large, then one would expect efficient transfer of both heat and mass.
 Otherwise, the flow lattice could act as a countercurrent heat exchanger and only mass will be efficiently transferred.
 Although this latter case might be useful for feeding a reaction front without extracting heat, it is likely that most interest will be focused on using IMA for heat transfer.
 In this paper, we explore the various experimental parameters of IMA to determine which of these can be used to control the column spacing.
 These parameters include the field frequency, strength, and phase relation between the two field components, the liquid viscosity, and particle volume fraction.
-Finally, we find that the column spacing can easily be tuned over a wide range to enable the careful control of heat and mass transfer.
+We find that the column spacing can easily be tuned over a wide range to enable the careful control of heat and mass transfer. © 2012 American Institute of Physics.

 More Details